Partnership for Renewal

 1.4 - CREATING A DIVINE PURPOSE STATEMENT

+The application of transformed listening and visioning skills, this segment includes the creation of a Divine Purpose Statement for publishing (discernment that generates a current vision-to-action statement).
 We believe that churches are called to shape the future rather than just simply surviving and/or grinding through an ever-evolving present.
 We believe that what we co-create is going to be different, better, and it will not mean going back to the conditions and the way we operated in previous times.
 Using Scripture and prayer to guide the process. the PfR facilitators invite the leadership to cast a vision for the congregation by creating a Divine Purpose statement which answers the question: why are we here…what is God’s purpose for us as a parish in this moment?

 Phase 2: